- Arts and Design»

 Once you know how to make a square which you can do at first all with the same color yarn, it builds up your confidence to make finished items.
 You can make pincushions with the squares, cushion cases, throw blankets, decorations and more.
 Once you know how to make one without referring to a pattern (trust me, that will happen if you stick with it) you can start adding in different colors into the design which gives you another skill.

-I haven't read this one but it teaches you this craft through the use of easy to intermediate projects which add on new techniques for you to master.
+The teaches you this craft through the use of easy to intermediate projects which add on new techniques for you to master.
 Reviewers praise the projects which make them really want to learn in order to make the items.
+Simple Crocheting book

 Other Help Guides and Videos Can Help Too